 - 4.1.1 The ICB will, at all times, observe generally accepted principles of good governance.
-This includes the Seven Principles of Public Life (the Nolan Principles) and any governance guidance issued by NHS England. - 4.1.2 The ICB has agreed a Code of Conduct and Behaviours which sets out the expected behaviours that members of the Board and its committees will uphold while undertaking ICB business.
+This includes the Nolan Principles of Public Life and any governance guidance issued by NHS England. - 4.1.2 The ICB has agreed a code of conduct and behaviours which sets out the expected behaviours that members of the board and its committees will uphold whilst undertaking ICB business.
 It also includes a set of principles that will guide decision making in the ICB.
-The ICB Code of Conduct and Behaviours is published in the Governance Handbook.
+The ICB code of conduct and behaviours is published in the Governance Handbook.